 GIFTED & TALENTED PROGRAM

 These students have a need for educational services that are consistent with their ability levels and learning characteristics, including rapid learning, abstract thinking and in-depth content acquisition.
-These students shall be provided challenging curricula and instruction congruent with their learning capabilities and styles through the shared responsibility of teaches, gifted and talented specialists, administrators, counselors, parents and the learners themselves.
+These students shall be provided challenging curricula and instruction congruent with their learning capabilities and styles through the shared responsibility of teachers, gifted and talented specialists, administrators, counselors, parents and the learners themselves.
+Elbert School District #200 Gifted & Talented Coordination is handled by Carrie LaFollette email: email@example.com.

 Who qualifies for the Gifted & Talented program?